-- 107. On any prosecution for a corrupt or illegal practice or for any illegal payment, employment or hiring, the certificate of the returning officer at a European Parliamentary election- - (a) that the election mentioned in the certificate was duly held, and - (b) that the person named in the certificate was a candidate at the election, shall be sufficient evidence of the facts stated in it.
+- 117. On any prosecution for a corrupt or illegal practice or for any illegal payment, employment or hiring, the certificate of the returning officer at a European Parliamentary election- - (a) that the election mentioned in the certificate was duly held, and - (b) that the person named in the certificate was a candidate at the election, and - (c) that a registered party named in the certificate submitted a list at the election, shall be sufficient evidence of the facts stated in it.